sagemath/trac_to_gh/Issue 2208.md

 # Issue 2208: implement is_field for rings of integers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2208

 Original creator: was